Not Gluten-Free

 Keep in mind – when in question, do without

-READ ALSO: Dextrin is Gluten-Free & not Gluten-Free
+READ ALSO: Ancient Grains are Gluten-Free & not Gluten-Free

 Philip Okoye